 The power company SEV was founded on the 1st of October in 1946.
-The first meeting, at which SEV was founded, took place in Tórshavn.
+The first meeting, at which SEV was founded, took place in Tórshavn, the capital of the Faroe Islands.
 It was attended by representatives from 19 municipalities from Streymoy, Eysturoy and Vágoy.
 When the meeting was held the Faroese had spent 40 years trying, with various methods, to get electricity across the country.

 Hydroelectric Power in Fossá